 The beautiful 5-star beachfront Falkensteiner Resort Capo Boi is the first premium family resort in Sardinia.
-The resort is stunningly designed with a relaxed Mediterranean feel; beautiful white villas spread throughout the grounds and gardens decorated with a chic, soft colour palette.
+The resort is stunningly designed with a relaxed Mediterranean feel; beautiful white villas spread throughout the grounds and gardens decorated with a chic, soft color palette.
 The mood is instantly calming, exactly what you need for a relaxed family holiday.
 Plus, heavenly views of Capo Carbonara Bay seem to follow you as you wander the resort.

-As well as enjoying everything the beach has to offer (in comfort of course, there’s parasols, loungers and a beach bar), the gorgeous infinity pool is the place to relax and gaze at the breathtaking sea views.
+As well as enjoying everything the beach has to offer (in comfort, of course, there’s parasols, loungers and a beach bar), the gorgeous infinity pool is the place to relax and gaze at the breathtaking sea views.

 There’s also a Soccer School, you can take a boat trip, a cookery class and play golf nearby!
-And of all this gets too much, escape for some much-needed pampering to the 750m² Acquapura SPA while the family are in good hands.
+And of all this gets too much, escape for some much-needed pampering to the 750m² Acquapura SPA while the family is in good hands.

-For accommodation, choose from 122 guest rooms: family rooms, suites, family suites and villas.
+For accommodation, choose from 122 guest rooms: family rooms, suites, family suites, and villas.
 All are ensuite with either a balcony or terrace, and either a park or sea view.
-The newly opened, ultra-exclusive, 4-bed, 4-bath, Villa Bellavista is achingly chic with its own stunning panoramic infinity pool it enjoys direct access to the beach, a vast terrace with devastating views and butler service.
+The newly opened, ultra-exclusive, 4-bed, 4-bath, Villa Bellavista is achingly chic with its own stunning panoramic infinity pool it enjoys direct access to the beach, a vast terrace with devastating views, and butler service.